laanayabdrzak/Native-vs-Hyprid-approach/README.md

 - **Ease of use:** UI/UX better user experience
 - **Built-in components:** camera, address book, geolocation, and other features native to the device
 - **Documentation:** Books, StackOverflow, community
+- **Tools:** Native development provides better development environment and tooling to test and debug

 ## Hybrid Advantage